-The Theme Blocks section has full details of the four custom blocks that accompany the theme.
+The Theme Blocks section has full details of the custom blocks that accompany the theme.

 The theme also comes with predefined CSS classes which can be used to add styling to blocks.

-As part of the theme customisation process, you site may include Reusable Blocks.
+As part of the theme customisation process, your site may include Reusable Blocks.

 The theme includes an optional sidebar which can be activated on any Post or Page.
 However, sidebars and Wide or Full Width blocks are not compatible, so your page layout needs to be based on one or the other.